wootencl/apidocs-v4/source/includes/_claims.md

 *Available modes of operation: batch/async*

-Following the standard X12 837 format, the PokitDok Claims endpoint allows applications to easily file claims to designated trading partners.
+Following the standard X12 837 format, the Claims endpoint allows applications to easily file claims to designated trading partners.

 When using the Claims endpoint, there is an option to supply a callback_url,